 Note: Actors are “special”: For actors, generally, the majority of rules above still apply.
 However, when shooting, actor headshots will be cropped in closer, with an emphasis on the eyes.
 Actors are encouraged to deliver a bit more emotion and energy in their headshot photos so as to engage the attention of the casting director.
 In addition, makeup is usually utilized in a minimal fashion, as the objective is to allow the actor to be portrayed similarly to how they look in real life, with very little re-touching.
 With wardrobe, KIS: Keep it simple!
 These images must be all about you, your face and your expression.
 No jewelry.
 In addition, actors usually need both color and B&W images for their portfolio.

 The bottom line….a great headshot is your silent sales person!
 It is selling your personal brand for you in ways that you can’t imagine.
 Whether it’s adorning your Linkedin profile or sitting as the header on your monthly newsletter or CV, or maybe you’re one of the lucky people who has their photo branded right on their business card!
-A great, professional headshot should last you a couple of years before you need to update it (actors need a new one every year, or sooner).
+No matter the use, a great, professional headshot should last you a couple of years before you need to update it (actors may need a new one every year).

 Here’s to great branding!